 The OF-301a Volunteer Agreement Form is required of each volunteer in order to receive Injury and Tort protections through the National Park Service and US Department of Labor.
 Volunteers in good (current) standing through their membership in any ATCA chapter or Trail-wide group are already covered under existing group agreements with the NPS.
+The OF-301b is for scouting or other groups working on the trail.

-Non-ATCA member volunteers (i.e.: first time volunteers you have recruited for specific trail work, school or scout groups, etc.) must complete an OF-301a Volunteer Agreement before performing any volunteer service on behalf of the Juan Bautista De Anza National Historic Trail, in order to have Injury or Tort protections extended to them.
+Non-ATCA member volunteers (i.e.: first time volunteers you have recruited for specific trail work, school or scout groups, etc.) must complete an OF-301a or OF-301b Volunteer Agreement before performing any volunteer service on behalf of the Juan Bautista De Anza National Historic Trail, in order to have Injury or Tort protections extended to them.